n8willis/opentype-shaping-documents/opentype-shaping-gurmukhi.md

 > Note: Primarily, this means moving dependent-vowel (matra) glyphs,
 > "Ra,Halant" glyph sequences, and other consonants that take special
 > treatment in some circumstances.
-"Ba", "Ta", and "Ya" occasionally
+This includes the below-base forms
-> take on special forms, depending on their position in the syllable.
+> of "Ra", "Ha", and "Va".
 >
 > These reordering moves are mandatory.
 The final-reordering stage
 > may make additional moves, depending on the text and on the features